 You can find information such as first steps, basic database operations, FAQs and much more.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to install MongoDB for you.
+Of course, you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to install MongoDB for you.
 They are available 24×7 and will take care of your request immediately.
+For updates, you can also refer to this guide How to Install MongoDB on Ubuntu 20.04 and CentOS 8.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.